daminipchrysanthemum-tech/claude-ai-learning/README.md

 ## 🏅 Key Takeaways

-- MCP standardizes how AI models connect to external context — think of it as a **"USB-C port for AI"**
+- MCP standardizes how AI models connect to external context — think of it as a **"USB-C port for  AI."**
 - **Tools** let Claude take actions; **Resources** give Claude data; **Prompts** provide reusable interaction templates
 - A well-designed MCP server makes Claude dramatically more capable in specialized workflows
 - The MCP Inspector is invaluable for iterative development and debugging